veracrypt/VeraCrypt/src/Readme.txt

 ---------------------

 This software as a whole:
-Copyright (c) 2012 TrueCrypt Developers Association.
+Copyright (c) 2013 IDRIX.
 All rights reserved.

 Portions of this software:
 Copyright (c) 2003-2012 TrueCrypt Developers Association.
 All rights reserved.